solana-labs/solana/book/src/leader-rotation.md

 If the next slot skips an epoch, it is due to a considerable network failure, and the leader schedule from the previous epoch is still valid until the root fork is updated.

+No skews can exist because *everyone* that is voting with the network has skipped 100 and 101 when their root reaches 102.

 ## Leader Schedule Generation at Genesis